 - Easily records your health-related measurement.

-- A virtual visit with your doctor through mobile or computers.
+- A virtual visit with your doctor through mobile or computer.

-- You can share your personal health data with a doctor.
+- You can share your health data with a doctor.

 - Gives insightful health data for analysis.

 That’s the reason why telehealth is growing rapidly in the healthcare industry.